METEO 3 Lesson 5 Images

 Text description of the antenna of a WSR-88D image.

-The image captures the interior of a radome, focusing on a large, cylindrical, mechanical structure.
-The structure is predominantly white or light-colored, with distinct mechanical components and panels visible, some of which extend outward.
+The image captures the interior of a radar, focusing on a large, cylindrical, mechanical structure.
+The structure is predominantly white with light creating areas of darker shadows.
+The curved back of the circular radar is visible with distinct mechanical components and panels.
 The lighting is warm, casting a yellowish glow on the surfaces.
-The background shows the smooth, angular walls of the radome, featuring a pattern of geometric panels.
+The background shows the smooth, angular walls of the radar dome, featuring a pattern of geometric panels.

 Credit: Calderon, Alex, CC BY 2.0